 The name HIIT kind of says it all and if you have knowledge about the kinds of workouts or you have been training previously.
 You associate it with sweating, panting and the mother of panting, Burpees!!

 High-intensity interval training (HIIT) defines any training that interchanges between intense bursts of movement and fixed periods of less-intense activity or even complete rest.
-For example, a good warm-up workout is running as fast as you can for 1 minute and then walking for 2 minutes.
+For example, a good warm-up workout is running as fast as you can for 1 minute and then walking normally for 2 minutes.
 You’ll then repeat this practice with 3-minute interval five times at least, for 15 minutes.
 It is simple and it is VERY effective.

 Intensity is the key

 All exercises burn calories, the difference is how soon and how much.
-When it comes to boosting your endurance, HIIT is the way to go.
+When it comes to boosting your endurance, HIIT is the way to do it.
 Higher the intensity means higher calorie burn rate.
 So when you compare cardio and HIIT, you see a lot of similarities.
 The main difference is intensity and the breaks you take between them.
 You take in more oxygen when you work harder and that makes you burn more fat.
-It raises your metabolic rate at least 15% more even after the session ends.
+It raises your metabolic rate to at least 15% more even after the session ends.